smarie/python-autoclass/docs/index.md

 ```

-Indeed behind the scenes, if `autoclass` detects that your class uses `pyfields`, it will automatically use the fields rather than the constructor signature to get the list of fields.
+The above example works because behind the scenes, if `autoclass` detects that your class uses `pyfields`, it will automatically use the fields rather than the constructor signature to get the list of fields.
 You can check that all the features are there:

 ```bash
 >>> obj = House('my_house', 200)